-The Materials Theory and Modelling group focuses on atomic scale modelling of solid-state materials and materials discovery.
-Pushing materials to the extreme limits, materials for novel lithography technologies require atomic level understanding in order to predict, comprehend, and control their properties.
+The newly formed Materials Theory and Modelling group focuses on atomic scale modelling of solid-state materials and materials discovery.
+Pushing materials to extreme limits, materials for novel lithography technologies require atomic level understanding in order to predict, comprehend, and control their properties.

-Using cutting-edge density functional theory (DFT) and molecular dynamics (MD) modelling techniques, the Materials Theory and Modelling group will conduct simulations of bulk, surface, thin-films, and interface systems to explore and design novel materials for EUV lithography.
-These atomic scale insights will enable novel candidate materials, and breakdown/performance limiting mechanisms in current materials, to be identified, leading to the development of improved materials for EUV lithography.
+Using cutting-edge density functional theory (DFT) and molecular dynamics (MD), the Materials Theory and Modelling group conducts simulations of bulk, surface, thin-films, and interface systems to explore and design novel materials for EUV lithography and beyond.
+We also expand into larger materials modelling scales, embracing multi scale modelling and machine learning allowing a computational materials design framework to be used in our aim to understand and design interfaces from the atomic scale for next generation technologies.
+Our atomic scale insights enable novel candidate materials, and breakdown/performance limiting mechanisms in current materials to be identified, leading the development of improved materials for EUV lithography.